CoryMcCartan/easycensus/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 1 note

-* This submission fixes earlier invalid HTML5 flagged on a CRAN check, and also updates package URLs.
+* This submission fixes a S3 generic/method consistency warning on R-devel caused by an update to the `vctrs` package

+* The 1 NOTE is for CRAN checks on MacOS regarding non-ASCII characters in data.
+This submission does not remove the non-ASCII characters as they are Spanish-language and taken from the Census Bureau's data.
+It is important to maintain consistency between the data here and the Census Bureau labels, which include non-ASCII characters.

 * Examples are \dontrun in `cens_get_*()`, `cens_parse_tables()`,
 `cens_margin_to()`, and one example in `tidiers` since these require an API key